-The DSARs principally relate to matters occurring prior to the Special Administration and are from claims management companies or intermediary solicitors engaged on behalf of the respective Clients.
+The DSARs principally relate to matters occurring prior to the Special Administration and are commonly from claims management companies or intermediary solicitors engaged on behalf of the respective Clients.
+There have been no claims made against the Company as a result from the information provided in response to these DSARs.